petershin/liferay-learn/docs/dxp/latest/en/using-search/developer-guide/search-headless-apis/suggestions-api.md

 ---
 # Search Suggestions API

-{bdg-secondary}`DXP 2024.Q3+/Portal GA125+`
+{bdg-secondary}`DXP 7.4 U36+/Portal GA36+`

-You can return suggestions with the headless API using the `/suggestions` endpoint.
-This endpoint is used by Liferay's [Search Bar Suggestions](../../search-pages-and-widgets/search-bar-suggestions.md) feature.
+You can return suggestions with the using the `/suggestions` headless API.
+This API is used by Liferay's [Search Bar Suggestions](../../search-pages-and-widgets/search-bar-suggestions.md) feature.
 There are two primary suggestions contributors available: the `basic` contributor for returning suggestions based on Liferay's standard indexer based search, and the `sxpBlueprint` contributor for returning suggestions based on a [search blueprint](../../search-pages-and-widgets/search-bar-suggestions/search-bar-suggestions-blueprints.md).

+!!! note
+    - The suggestions API was released at the endpoint `/o/portal-search-rest/v1.0/suggestions` initially.
+Beginning in Liferay 2024.Q3/Portal 7.4 GA125, the endpoint is moved to `/o/search/v1.0/suggestions`.
+The endpoint is backwards compatible, so existing calls to the endpoint's APIs will continue to work.

 Here's an example search request for the term _able_, made using cURL: